gytis-ivaskevicius/flake-utils-plus/README.md

 Need help?
 Create an issue or ping @Gytis#0001 in the above Discord Server.

+# Changing branching policy #
+From now on `master` serves as a development branch (previously `staging` was used for such purposes).
+Please use tags for stable releases of flake-utils-plus.

 # What is this flake? #

 Flake-utils-plus exposes a library abstraction to *painlessly* generate NixOS flake configurations.